iptag/jimeng-api/README.md

 - `images` (array): An array of input images.
 - `ratio` (string, optional): The aspect ratio of the image, defaults to `"1:1"`.
 Supported ratios: `1:1`, `4:3`, `3:4`, `16:9`, `9:16`, `3:2`, `2:3`, `21:9`.
 - `resolution` (string, optional): The resolution level, defaults to `"2k"`.
 Supported resolutions: `1k`, `2k`, `4k`.
-- `intelligent_ratio` (boolean, optional): Whether to enable intelligent ratio, defaults to `false`.
-When enabled, the system automatically adjusts the output ratio based on the prompt and input images.
+- `intelligent_ratio` (boolean, optional): Whether to enable intelligent ratio, defaults to `false`. **⚠️ This parameter only works for the jimeng-4.0 model; other models will ignore it.** When enabled, the system automatically adjusts the output ratio based on the prompt and input images.
 - `negative_prompt` (string, optional): Negative prompt words.
 - `sample_strength` (number, optional): Sampling strength (0.0-1.0).
 - `response_format` (string, optional): Response format ("url"(default) or "b64_json").